alt-magick/Mage-The-Ascension/README.md

 And it is also on Scribd: https://www.scribd.com/document/800392071/Mage-The-Ascension

-A print copy of this book is available on Amazon: https://a.co/d/f4dmi1Z
+A print copy of this book is available at Amazon: https://a.co/d/f4dmi1Z

 # Alternate Mage: The Ascension Rules